-Effective Interest Rate is the true interest rate that a company or an individual earns or pay over a given period of time as a result of compounding.
-It could be an interest rate on investment, a loan or any other financial product.
+Effective Interest Rate is the true interest rate that a company or an individual earns or pays over a given period of time as a result of compounding.
+It could be an interest rate on an investment, a loan, or any other financial product.

 How it’s Different from Nominal Interest?